 Microsoft Azure MFA leverages the OATH TOTP protocol.
 Because the YubiKey does not contain a battery and thus cannot track time, a further requirement is the Yubico Authenticator for desktop and/or Android phone, to generate time-based one time passcodes for OATH-TOTP credentials.
 Download the latest version of it at https://www.yubico.com/products/services-software/download/yubico-authenticator/.

 - If you plan to upload TOTP secret keys, you also need the YubiKey Manager CLI tool, the latest version of which is here: https://developers.yubico.com/yubikey-manager-qt/.

 Deploying YubiKeys with Azure MFA

-AAD supports the use of OATH-TOTP SHA-1 tokens with 30-second or 60-second refresh intervals.
+AAD supports the use of OATH-TOTP Secure Hash Algorithm 1 (SHA-1) tokens with 30-second or 60-second refresh intervals.
 Microsoft specifies that up to five MFA tokens can be associated with one account.
 The limit applies to hardware and software OATH-TOTP tokens and to Microsoft Authenticator apps.
 For example, you can associate three YubiKeys, one Microsoft Authenticator app, and a phone number to an individual account if no other OATH token is being used.
 YubiKeys can be deployed into Azure in two ways.
 A YubiKey can be paired with an individual account, or the OATH tokens can be uploaded into Azure.

 Uploading OATH Tokens

 OATH tokens can be uploaded for one YubiKey or multiple YubiKeys.
-The process requires pre-seeding the YubiKeys and then uploading those secret keys into Azure and activating the user(s).
+The process requires pre-seeding the YubiKeys and then uploading those secret keys into Azure and activating the user’s account.

 Yubico can provide bulk provisioning that will pre-seed YubiKeys with TOTP secret keys for larger orders.
 Contact your Yubico sales representative or Yubico directly for more information on this.
 The instructions provided below are for users who do not require bulk provisioning.